cetmix/oca-stock-logistics-workflow/stock_picking_auto_create_lot_qty/README.rst

 create one. #.
 Validate picking without lot. #.
 If *Only multiples allowed* has been selected in product, picking validation will be blocked if qty received is not a multiple of the value set in product.

+If you need to create lots for different companies, you can set the sequence for the company #.
+Go to a General Settings > Inventory > Stock Serial Lots > Select sequence for current company

 Bug Tracker
 ===========